BONSAMURAIS/ystafdb/README.md

 # YSTAFDB

-YSTAFDB creates turtle files of the istances of data based on an ontology.
+YSTAFDB creates turtle files of the instances of data based on an ontology.
 The turtle files are needed for the BONSAI knowledge graph.

 The turtle files generated are stored in the BONSAI [rdf repository](https://github.com/BONSAMURAIS/rdf).